BitcoinDesign/Meta/Community-Calls.md

 We have them every third Wednesday.
 The easiest way to stay up-to-date is via our [calendar](README.md#the-bitcoin-design-calendar).
 During in-between weeks, we host Design Review and Design Guide Jam Session calls.

-Calls are 1 hour and many times go over by 15-30 minutes.
+Calls are officially 1 hour, but many times go over by 15-30 minutes for those who want.
 There is also an open pre-call on Jitsi for casual conversation that startes 1 hour earlier.

 **What time of day are calls?**